 AFIO NOW videos are released first to our members.
 Please consider joining AFIO to have access to these videos months before they are released to the public.
 Already a member?
 Log in to your account.

-Released to the publicmembers on 23 June 2025
+Released to members on 1 Dec 2025

-Run time: 20 minutes with many Q&As
+Run time: 55 minutes with several Q&As

-Released to the publicmembers on 24 June 2025
+Released to members on 2 Dec 2025

-Run time: 46 minutes
+Run time: 36 minutes and includes several Q&As

-To view our other publicly available AFIO Now videos, please visit AFIO on YouTube or browse through the playlists below.
+To view our publicly available AFIO Now videos, please visit AFIO on YouTube or browse through the playlists below.
 To view other items in the playlists, select the icon with three lines and a small arrow on the bottom that is to the right of the title.

 To listen to the AFIO Now series as audio only, please download from wherever you get your podcasts.